Ivapo/energy-forecast/README.md

 # ⚡ Energy Forecasting Project

-This project showcases **data science and time series forecasting skills** using open electricity load data for Sweden.
-It demonstrates a full workflow from data acquisition to forecasting, organized code, and optional deployment.
+This project showcases **data science and time series forecasting skills** using `Open Power System Data`.
+It demonstrates a full workflow from data acquisition to forecasting, organized code, and deployment.

 ---